A black male student smiling.

 • community engagement.

 The fund does not support: individual research projects; teaching release; course materials or fees; conference travel; or individual professional development costs.
-Projects or initiatives delivered primarily by non-UM organizations are not eligible for funding.
+Projects or initiatives delivered primarily by or for non-UM organizations or communities are not eligible for funding.

 How to apply